Skin problems

 Although this is believed to be how vitiligo affects the dog, the reasons why are poorly understood.
 There is believed to be a significant genetic aspect, evidenced by the fact that some dog breeds appear to be more susceptible than others.
 These breeds include the Old English Sheepdog, Rottweiler, German Shorthaired Pointers and German Shepherds.
 A dog's genetic rendering of vitiligo is believed to be useful in having a better overall understanding of the condition, with the potential to understand the genetic cause in humans[3].

 A 2017 report from the journal Dermatologic Clinics discusses the potential for chemical induction of vitiligo.
-A chemical known as 4-tert-butylcatechol (4-TBC) fund in industrial lubricating oil was believed to result in vitiligo in humans.
-Testing on dogs with black dogs was shown in one study to cause depigmentation[4].
+A chemical known as 4-tert-butylcatechol (4-TBC) found in industrial lubricating oil was believed to result in vitiligo in humans.
+Testing on dogs with black coats was shown in one study to cause depigmentation[4].
 While it may be unlikely for your dog to come in contact with 4-TBC, it is possible there are other chemicals which can lead to vitiligo symptoms.
+Therefore, dog owners should be cautious about their pets' exposure to potentially harmful chemicals and pollutants.

 How to know if a dog has vitiligo?